LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 The final reproductive experiment was analyzed also in terms of statistics with the other model, and we can definitely see that despite the simulation ending in the same tick as their counterpart when fishes overpopulate, the fishes eaten are in average higher in the second model.
 Schooling makes it easier for dolphins to hunt fishes, due to how by finding any given fish agent, the dolphin is able to pursue the entire schooling right after instead of having to hunt for another individual fish agent.

 ### 3.2.2 New parameters observations
+The collision range of our fishes didn't seem to affect the simulation at all, as the only tipping point worth mentioning is one we can easily expect: When the collision range is higher than the fish cohesion range, no schooling behaviour occurs, as the fishes never end up being close enough to each other to permit the trait to manifest in the environment.
+Cohesion ranges also didn't affect much the simulation, going against the prediction that it would've worsened the survivability of fishes, as the agents would be even more concentrated into bigger schoolings, making hunting even easier for the dolphin agents.
+This wasn't the case, as the hunting statistics didn't

 #